Medvedev58/Impulsive-Time-Series-Modeling/README.md

 Estimation of parameters b1 and b2 from synthetic data using least squares approach and MCMC.
 Corresponds to the experiment in Section 3.1 in the article.

 ## b1b2InputEstimationDemo.m
-Estimation of b1, b2 and inpulsive input using least squares approach.
+Estimation of b1, b2 and impulsive input using least squares approach.
 Synthetic data is used since we do not own the clinical data used in the article.